CompTIA 220-1201 Practice Test

 Explanation:

-A sandbox is a secure, isolated environment used to run and analyze programs or files without risking harm to the host system.
+A sandbox is a secure, isolated environment on a computer system where you can run or open untrusted programs or files without risking harm to the host machine.

 Which of the following provides electricity to devices through network cables?